nvaccess/NSIS-build/readme.md

 - Find uninstall.exe in the NVDA installation folder.
 - Ensure that "Uninstall NVDA" can be found via the Windows search menu.
 - Ensure that NVDA can be found in the Windows uninstaller tool: "Add or Remove programs"

-**Test all the code pathways for the uninstaller**

-- When running the uninstaller where the system UI is set to "zh-HK", "zh-TW" is instead used as the uninstaller locale language
-  - as zh-HK uses the wrong encoding on Vista/7 (#1596)
-  - as zh-HK is [no longer used](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows?view=windows-11#language-packs) in Windows 10+, this should be tested on Windows 7

 **Smoke test the uninstaller**
 - Executing the uninstaller and completing the un-installation: